mkSol/CTEC227-Project/specs.md

 Because of the timeline for this project IT will populate asset and software values.
 Scripts can be provided to System Administrator for system maintenance.

+The team will provide screen mockups for additional functions.

 Error Listing for system administration can be performed with scripts.

 We propose to defer developing CRUD screens for asset and software.